The 20 Best Historical Korean Dramas Ever

 Main Cast: Park Seo-joon, Han So-hee, Kim Do-hyun, and Kim Hae-sook

 This genre-bending historical horror-thriller (with hints of romance) takes place in the final days of Japan's occupation of Korea.
 The villainous General Kato (Choi Young-joon) relocates his terrifying "creature," the monstrous result of human experimentation, to Gyeongseong.
-Meanwhile, an unlikely pair are both searching for missing women: business owner Jang Tae-sang (Park Seo-jun) is tasked with locating a commissioner's mistress, while a private detective named Yoon Chae-ok (Han So-hee) has arrived in Joseon in search of her mother who vanished 10 years ago.
+Meanwhile, an unlikely pair is both searching for missing women: business owner Jang Tae-sang (Park Seo-jun) is tasked with locating a commissioner's mistress, while a private detective named Yoon Chae-ok (Han So-hee) has arrived in Joseon in search of her mother, who vanished 10 years ago.
 The strangers team up to find the women, which sets them on a path straight toward Kato's monster (and, of course, they begin to fall for each other).

 'Kingdom' (2019–2020)